cisagov/prescup-web/gb/Getting_Started.md

  8. Enter a **Password** and **Confirm Password**.
  9. Click **Register**.
  10. Click **Profile** in the menu bar.
  11. Request an updated display name for your user.
  12. Choose your Sponsoring Organization.
  13. Click **Home** then click **Team Competition**.
  14. Click **Enroll** and **Confirm** to enroll in the game.

+> *If you have competed in a previous year's competition, use the same email address and password as before.
+You can also click **Reset my password** if you don't remember your password.*

-<h2 id="gameplay">Gameplay (Both Teams and Individuals)</h2>
+## Gameplay (Both Teams and Individuals)

 ### Using the Gameboard